SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

    /> counter value is now \(counter.count)
    </ counter value is now 15

-There is no need to define an external parameter name for the first argument value, because its purpose is clear from the function name ``incrementBy``.
+You don't need to define an external parameter name for the first argument value, because its purpose is clear from the function name ``incrementBy``.
 The second argument, however, is qualified by an external parameter name to make its purpose clear when the method is called.